BestTimesToVisit.com Logo

 packing

 Pack light but smart for Andringitra.
-You'll need sturdy hiking boots, layers for fluctuating temperatures (it can get chilly at higher altitudes), a good rain jacket, and a headlamp for early morning starts or late finishes.
-Don't forget insect repellent and a basic first-aid kit – medical facilities are very basic once you're in the park.
+You'll need sturdy hiking boots, layers for changing temperatures (it can get cool at higher altitudes), a good rain jacket, and a headlamp for early morning starts or late finishes.
+Don't forget insect repellent and sunscreen – the sun is strong, and mosquitoes are present.

 money